carviaso/bcrypt-for-delphi/README.md

     The original specification used the prefix `$2$`.

-    This was in contrast to the other algorithm prefixes in the OpenBSD password file:
+    This was in contrast to the other algorithm prefixes in the OpenBSD password file, e.g.:

     - **`$1$`**: MD5
     - **`$5$`**: SHA-256
     - **`$6$`**: SHA-512

 - **$2a$**